VijayasaiVS/Encrypted_Mailer/README.md

 **Encrypted Mailing Service:**
-			A Web Based Application to send upto 50 mails to multiple users at a same time.
+			A Web Based Application to send encrypted mails to any mail id.

 ***Note:***